Renewal Bloc

 Renewal Bloc (كتلة تجدد) also known as Kutlat Tajadod is one of the parliamentary blocs in the Lebanese Parliament that was formed after the 2022 Lebanese general election.
 On 22 June 2022, MP Michel Moawad announced the birth of the bloc that would be consisted of 4 deputies.

 On 8 January 2023, MP Ashraf Rifi clarified that the Renewal bloc doesn't have a president.
-On June 2024 Abdel Massih withdrew from the bloc citing political disagreements with the three other members.
+In June 2024 Abdel Massih withdrew from the bloc citing political disagreements with the three other members.